 A feature that allows a tablespace to be moved from one instance to another.
 Traditionally, this has not been possible for InnoDB tablespaces because all table data was part of the system tablespace.
-In MySQL 5.6 and higher, the FLUSH TABLES . . .
-FOR EXPORT syntax prepares an InnoDB table for copying to another server;

-running ALTER TABLE ...
+In MySQL 5.6 and higher, the FLUSH TABLES ...
+FOR EXPORT syntax prepares an InnoDB table for copying to another server; running ALTER TABLE ...
 DISCARD TABLESPACE and ALTER TABLE ...
 IMPORT TABLESPACE on the other server brings the copied data file into the other instance.
 A separate .cfg file, copied along with the .ibd file, is used to update the table metadata (for example the space ID) as the tablespace is imported.
-See Copying File-Per-Table Tablespaces to Another Server for usage information.
+See Importing InnoDB Tables for usage information.

 Use the --use-tts option to create a backup with transportable tablespace.
 See also Restoring Backups Created with the --use-tts Option.
 See Also partial backup.